Reed Relays and

 Parallel Motion

-When the magnet is moving parallel to the reed switch, it provides as many as three closures with maximum magnet travel and one closure with minimum magnet travel.
+When the magnet is actuating the reed switch with parallel motion, it provides as many as three closures with maximum magnet travel and one closure with minimum magnet travel.
 It should be kept in mind that approaching a reed switch with a single pole of magnet is not advisable.

 Reed Switch with magnet (perpendicular) moving parallel